Are German Shepherds protective? The German Shepherd breed has served almost every protective role, from guarding sheep to working with the police.

 Are German Shepherds Protective?

-In general, German Shepherd dogs are known for being very loyal, which often strays into protective behaviors.
+German Shepherd dogs are known for being very loyal.
+But, this can stray into protective behaviors.

 They may be aloof with strangers and other dogs, gravitating towards you when you’re out and about together.